Azure-Samples/Hybrid-Resource-Manager-Python-Template-Deployment/README.md

 Done deploying!!

-You can connect via: `ssh azureSample@damp-dew-79.westus.local.cloudapp.azurestack.external`
+You can connect via: `ssh azureSample@damp-dew-79.local.cloudapp.azurestack.external`
 ```

-You should be able to run `ssh azureSample@{your dns value}.local.cloudapp.azurestack.external` to connect to your new VM.
+You should be able to run `ssh azureSample@{your dns name}` to connect to your new VM.